PeterEmma/medialibrary/README.md

 ## CipeMotion Media Library

-A WordPress like (but better, duh) media library with file picker component.
+A WordPress like (but better, duh) media library.

 ### Configuration